makrai/notes/kratzer88-stage-level-individual-level-pred.md

 main predicate of the sentence, it follows that a variable ranging over spatiotemporal locations must appear in the res trictive clause of every tensed sentence whose mafn predicate is stage-level.
-This ft�ct ts importt�nt for our discussion of _when_-clt�uses throughout this paper.
+This ftact ts importtant for our discussion of _when_-cltauses throughout this paper.
 Take the fo11owing example from sectton 2.
 (76)